-(d) Fond du Lac Band of Lake Superior Chippewa Indians, Cloquet, Minnesota (Tribal Members Only)
+(c) Fond du Lac Band of Lake Superior Chippewa Indians, Cloquet, Minnesota (Tribal Members Only)

-Since 1996, the Service and the Fond du Lac Band of Lake Superior Chippewa Indians have cooperated to establish special migratory bird hunting regulations for tribal members.
-The Fond du Lac's May 29, 2008, proposal covers land set apart for the band under the Treaties of 1837 and 1854 in northeast and east-central Minnesota.
+Since 1996, the Service and the Fond du Lac Band of Lake Superior Chippewa Indians have cooperated to establish special migratory bird hunting regulations for Tribal members.
+The Fond du Lac's May 19, 2009, proposal covers land set apart for the band under the Treaties of 1837 and 1854 in northeast and east-central Minnesota.

-The band's proposal for 2008-09 is essentially the same as that approved last year except the Tribe has separate regulations for the 1854 and 1837 ceded territories and reservation lands.
-The proposed 2008-09 waterfowl hunting season regulations for Fond du Lac are as follows:
+The band's proposal for 2009-10 is essentially the same as that approved last year except the Tribe has separate regulations for the 1854 and 1837 ceded territories and reservation lands.
+The proposed 2009-10 waterfowl hunting season regulations for Fond du Lac are as follows: